Chart Color Schemes

 Hillsdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hillsdale has one of the most culturally diverse populations in Australia, with 50.7 percent speaking a language other than English at home and 54.3 percent born overseas.
-Christianity is the predominant religion in Hillsdale, comprising 52.5 percent of its population.
-However, Judaism is overrepresented compared to Greater Sydney, making up 1.7 percent of Hillsdale's population versus 0.8 percent regionally.
+Hillsdale's population is diverse, with 50.7% speaking a language other than English at home and 54.3% born overseas as of the latest data.
+Christianity is the dominant religion in Hillsdale, comprising 52.5% of its population.
+However, Judaism is overrepresented compared to Greater Sydney, making up 1.7% versus 0.8%.

 Frequently Asked Questions - Diversity